 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) indicates that in May 2015, the mean annual wage for all aircraft mechanics and service technicians was $60,160.
-According to BLS projections, aircraft and avionics equipment mechanics should experience an employment growth rate of little to none from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) indicates that in May 2018, the mean annual wage for all aircraft mechanics and service technicians was $65,230.
+According to BLS projections, aircraft and avionics equipment mechanics should experience an employment growth rate of 3% from 2018 to 2028.
 The BLS notes that mechanics with A&P certification are likely to be in particular demand.

 Continuing Education and Certification Information